Value (Free Version)

 Watchlists and Portfolios

-Barchart also includes the ability to create customized watchlists and portfolios.
-Here, the functionality is not vastly different than what traders have come to expect from online watchlists.
-However, one advantage to Barchart is that traders can sign up for end-of-day emails that update them on the performance of their watchlists and portfolios.
-Somewhat surprisingly, this service is available even with a free account – the only limitation is that traders are limited to five portfolios and five watchlists for free.
+Barchart also includes the ability to create customized watch lists and portfolios.
+Traders can sign up for end-of-day emails that update them on the performance of their watch lists and portfolios.
+Somewhat surprisingly, this service is available even with a free account – the only limitation is that free users are limited to five portfolios and five watch lists for free.

 Barchart is a browser-based platform that separates its different markets – stocks, ETFs, options, futures, forex, and crypto – into different tabs.
 Overall, the organization of the website is relatively straightforward, especially given the immense amount of data and displays that are available.
-However, it is this sprawling amount of information that can make it difficult for beginning users to figure out which data is relevant, and to ignore everything else.
+However, it is this sprawling amount of information that can make it difficult for beginning users to figure out which data is relevant and which tabs to ignore.